 Any zebra finches that you intend to breed should be at least 1 year old and free from any physical abnormalities.
 Prior to breeding, have a veterinarian check your finches to make sure they are in good overall health and discuss the realities of breeding with them.

 Nutrition is also an important factor to nail down prior to allowing your birds to breed.
 This ensures that they are as healthy as possible.
 Zebra finches generally do well with a staple diet of high-quality finch seed and pellets.

-Breeding zebra finches usually do well with a staple diet of high-quality finch seed and pellet mix, supplemented with tiny slices of fruits, vegetables, eggs and other bird-safe fresh foods.
-Fresh sprouts are also highly nutritious and good for your breeding pair.
-Be sure to provide the pair with a good avian calcium supplement to support the hen during the egg-making process and help prevent egg binding.
+Supplement their diet with vegetables, fruits, eggs, and other bird-safe fresh foods.
+Sprouted seeds are also highly nutritious and good for your breeding pair.
+Opt for organic food whenever possible, as pesticides can be incredibly harmful to a bird's fragile body.
+And be sure to provide your finches with a good avian calcium supplement to support the hen during the egg-making process.

 Hatchling Care and Weaning

 Because zebra finches are not typically hand-tamed birds, the parents should be allowed to raise their hatchlings undisturbed.
 (With other species, such as parrots, it is important to handle and hand-feed young birds to begin their socialization process.)
 Continue to feed the parents their regular quality diet.
 But make sure to offer foods high in protein, such as eggs, which can help the babies develop.